A characterization of alternating links in thickened surfaces

-\begin{corollary} A non-split virtual link is alternating if and only if it admits a representative $L$ in $\Si \times I$ which bounds a positive definite spanning surface and a negative definite spanning surface. \end{corollary}
+\begin{corollary} A virtual link is non-split and alternating if and only if it admits a representative $L$ in $\Si \times I$ which bounds a positive definite spanning surface and a negative definite spanning surface. \end{corollary}

-{\textbf{Notations.}} Homology groups are taken with $\ZZ$ coefficients unless otherwise indicated.
+{\textbf{Notations and Conventions.}} Homology groups are taken with $\ZZ$ coefficients unless otherwise indicated.
 Links in thickened surfaces are assumed to lie in the interior, and spanning surfaces are assumed to be connected but not necessarily oriented.